 Management has assessed the internal control over financial reporting as at 31 December 2021.
-In making its assessment, management utilised the criteria set out in the 2013 COSO framework and identified a control deficiency that constitutes a material weakness as described below.
-A material weakness is a deficiency, or a combination of deficiencies in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis.
-As a result of this material weakness, management has concluded that the Company's internal control over financial reporting and disclosure controls and procedures were not effective as at 31 December 2021.
+In making its assessment, management utilised the criteria set out in the 2013 COSO framework and concluded that, based on its assessment, the internal control over financial reporting was effective as at 31 December 2021.

 The system of internal financial and operational controls is also subject to regulatory oversight in the UK and overseas.
-Further information on supervision by the financial services regulators is provided under Supervision and Regulation in the Risk review section on pages 95 to 100.
+Further information on supervision by the financial services regulators is provided under Supervision and Regulation in the Risk review section on pages 121 to 126.